Primavera 2022: The Strokes, Tame Impala, Lorde confirmed on line-up

-Primavera Sound Festival has confirmed its line-up for 2022, with the likes of The Strokes, Tame Impala and Lorde all on the bill.
+Primavera Sound Festival has announced its line-up for 2022, with the likes of The Strokes, Tame Impala and Lorde all on the bill.

 The Barcelona festival cancelled both its 2020 and 2021 editions due to the coronavirus pandemic, but now intends to return in 2022 with a bumper event.

-Over 400 artists will perform as part of Primavera 2022, which will primarily be held at the Parc del Fòrum across two weekends next year: June 2-4 and June 9-11.
+Over 400 artists will perform as part of Primavera 2022, which will primarily be held at the Parc del Fòrum in Barcelona across two weekends next year: June 2-4 and June 9-11.

 More than 150 shows will also take place in venues across Barcelona between June 5-8 next year as part of the festival.
 Primavera 2022 will then close with the ‘Brunch On The Beach’ party on June 12.